Graveyard Five – Lakeport, CA (1967)

 Lakeport, with a view of Mt.
 Konocti

-“I remember every time the band went into the recording studio the engineer used to curse us because he couldn’t get the place warm.
+Likewise, the Graveyard Five was no stranger to the otherworldly, and their mystique only grew with tales of studio hauntings.
+According to Kuppinger “The engineer used to curse us because he couldn’t get the place warm… the minute we got there and set up the temperature went down.
 He told us once that 30 minutes before we came in the place was nice and warm, but the minute we got there and set up the temperature went down.
-I remember being able to see my breath while I was singing back up.
-Then there was that growl on Marble Orchard.
+I remember being able to see my breath while I was singing back up… Then there was that growl on “Marble Orchard”.
 I think that whatever it was must have followed us when we left the cemetery, and I think it stayed with us everywhere we went.
-It seemed that no matter where we were it was always cold; all the girls that went with us wore coats all the time.”
+It seemed that no matter where we were it was always cold.
+All the girls that went with us wore coats all the time.”

 Sources: